konnektive/RedirectCart/README.md

 ## How to use?
+Add the `cart.meta-data.json.liquid` template to the `templates/` folder.
 Add the `give-a-name-cart.js.liquid` snippet to the `snippets/` folder and then include it at the very start of the `cart.liquid` file, passing `cart` and `checkout_url` parameters:

 ```html